cobilab/GenomeClass/README.md

 To train the ML models and classify the sequences in a dataset type
 <pre>
-python3 genomeclass.py -f sequences_train.fasta -i sequences_to_classify.fasta
+python3 genomeclass.py -tf sequences_train.fasta -cf sequences_to_classify.fasta
 </pre>

 To see the possible classification options type